next-theme/hexo-theme-next/.github/CONTRIBUTING.md

 - `New Feature`: A pull request that provides a new feature
 - `Feature`: A pull request that provides an option or addition to existing feature
 - `i18n`: A pull request that makes new languages translation
-- `Work in Progress`: A pull request that is still working in progress
 - `Skip Release`: A pull request that should be excluded from release note

 Both: